 Here are my top tips to use MUCH less energy and save money on your bills:

-- Layer up with blankets, layers, woolly socks and hot water bottles to keep you warm.
+it goes without saying - layer up with blankets, layers, woolly socks and hot water bottles to keep you warm.

 And then finally for part three of operation save money for 2022 we have fuel costs.
 I drive around 800 miles per month (mainly football mum miles), costing around £90 in unleaded fuel.
 I drive a hybrid car, which means it’s part self-charging electric and part fuel, which cuts the costs dramatically.